 KERRY DINNEEN & SAMUEL SUTPHIN VISITING ARTIST LECTURE

-Visiting artist David Klamen will discuss the development of his aesthetically diverse paintings and his use of the history of art as a metaphor for our communal search for meaning.
+In this virtual talk, David Klamen will discuss the development of his aesthetically diverse paintings and his use of art history as a metaphor for our communal search for meaning.

 Endowed artist talks